MC1077861 – (Updated) Microsoft Defender for Cloud Apps: SIEM agents will retire

 Direct effects for Operations**

-Retirement of SIEM agents
+Retirement of SIEM Agents

-- roles: Security Administrators, IT Operations Managers
+- roles: Security Administrators, IT Managers

 - references: https://learn.microsoft.com/defender-cloud-apps/siem